Skip to content

 SQL> startup restrict

-For an open database, you can follow the steps below to enable restricted mode.
+For an opened database, you can follow the steps below to enable restricted mode.

 You can login as SYS either by providing its credential in at client side,